Tips For Managing Sleep Problems (Insomnia)

 - Go to bed only when sleepy.

 - Try not to nap.
-When necessary, limit naps to 30 minutes and not after 3 pm.
+When needed, limit naps to 30 minutes and not after 3 pm.

 - Use relaxation techniques such as deep breathing, stretching, meditation or prayer prior to bed.